 EURIBOR Case in the SDNY

-In 2015, \$94 million was paid in settlement of a EURIBOR-related class action against BPLC, BBPLC and the Company.
-The settlement has been preliminarily approved by the court but remains subject to final approval and the right of class members to opt-out of the settlement and to seek to file their own claims.
+In 2015, \$94 million was paid in settlement of a EURIBOR-related class action.
+The court entered an order granting final approval of the settlement in May 2018.

 Additional USD LIBOR Case in the SDNY